sparkflows/sparkflows-docs/docs/developer-guide/custom-node-development.rst

 ------------------------

   * Write the new Node extending the ``Node`` class.
   * Implement/Override the ``execute()`` method.
-It would transform the incoming DataFrame and and then pass on the resulting DataFrame to its output Nodes.
+It would ``transform`` the incoming DataFrame and and then pass on the resulting DataFrame to its output Nodes.
-  * In case this Node creates a new DataFrame by reading data from a Data Source, the incoming DataFrame to this Node would be null.
-This Node would create a new DataFrame from the Data read from the Data Source.
+  * In case this Node creates a ``new DataFrame`` by reading data from a Data Source, the incoming DataFrame to this Node would be null.
+This Node would create a new DataFrame from the Data read directory from the Data Source.
+Example of Data Sources could be:

+    * Files on HDFS
+    * HIVE tables
+    * HBase tables
+    * Cassandra
+    * MongoDB
+    * Salesforce / Marketo
+    * etc.
   * If the node is updating the incoming schema, also implement/override the ``getOutputSchema()`` method.

 **Examples of Custom Nodes:**